easy-updates-manager/easy-updates-manager/readme.txt

 3. Click on the configure button next to the plugin or go to the plugin settings page under the settings section in your dashboard.

 == Changelog ==
+= 4.7.0 =
+* Slight change in metabox order.
+* Minor change in the readme.txt.
+* Works with WordPress Version 4.1

 = 4.6.0 =
 * Removed unknown character to fix debug error.
 * Updated screenshots.